-There are a lot of gases that could be inside your Fort Lauderdale home.
-Natural gas and fumes that derive from household furniture, flooring and paints.
-None of these fumes are as dangerous as carbon monoxide.
+There are a lot of gases that could be in your Fort Lauderdale home.
+Natural gas and gases that derive from household furnishings, carpet and paints.
+Not one of these fumes are as dangerous as carbon monoxide.

 Reach Service Experts Heating & Air Conditioning at 954-736-4314 now to start shielding your loved ones against this toxic gas.

 Carbon monoxide could be an emergency, so it’s not a thing to mess around with.

 Carbon monoxide is life-threatening because you aren’t able to view it, detect it with your nose or taste it.
 It doesn’t cause irritation in low concentrations and can’t be filtrated.

 2. It Can Be Fatal in Just a Few Minutes